JUB-Yoush/home/src/routes/blog/jjpa-w24.md

 I was able to get a lot of good and important work done, although I fell quite short on the amount of personal/hobby work I was able to accomplish.

 ## School/Work

-The biggest thing for me was Securing 8 more months of internships, which I was able to do.
-I'll be going to another team in Scotiabank for the winter, and I'll be participating in the RBC Amplify program as a developer in the summer.

 For my current internship, I've been doing a great job.
 My Manager had said I could return for another 4 months I wanted to, but I chose to do another 4 months in another team.
 The two other interns an I are working on a big end of term project.
 I can give a brief review of my time at Scotiabank on the Application Security Team.